Overview of thinkorswim and Active Trader Pro

 Our Recommendations

-ETF & Stock Trading: Charles Schwab offers better trading tools.
+ETF & Stock Trading: Charles Schwab has better trading tools.

-Beginners: Both Fidelity and Charles Schwab offer 24/7 customer support, branch locations, demo trading features, and solid educational resources.
+Beginners: Fidelity and Charles Schwab both have 24/7 customer support, branch locations,

 Promotions